jamashita/anden/README.md

 ### `objet.equals(other: unknown): boolean`

-Returns `true` if the hashcodes of this object and the given instance are the same.
+Return `true` if the hashcodes of this object and the given instance are the same.

 ### `objet.hashCode(): string`

-Returns its hashcode.
+Return its hashcode.
 If the properties have the same values, this method returns the same hashcode.

 ### `objet.toString(): string`